 Reem Shaheen, LMHC

-I am a licensed Counseling Psychologist in Dubai.
+I am a licensed Counseling Psychologist for adults in Dubai.
 Trained in the United States, I have been working in the field of counseling and psychotherapy for the past 12 years and have practiced in New York City, Cairo, and Dubai (where I am currently based).

 Having received my B.A in Psychology from the American University in Cairo (AUC), I went on to complete an M.A in Mental Health and Wellness from New York University (NYU).
 I worked as an intern at the Center of the Study of Anorexia and Bulimia (CSAB) where I received extensive training, lectures and supervision focused on working with Eating and Addiction Disorders.
 Further, I have completed an extensive training by Paula Hall, PhD focused on treating Sexual Addiction Disorders.

 As an eclectic psychotherapist, I draw largely on psychodynamic theories combined with existential and humanistic approaches.
 I understand people’s struggles using object relations, attachment and relational theories.
 Empowering an individual to rewrite their story and overcome their past struggles is essential in reaching a level of inner peace and emotional growth

 I am an an active member of The American Counseling Association (ACA), Academy of Eating Disorders (AED), and am licensed by the Community Development Authority (CDA) in Dubai.